edmundnoble/Signals/Spec.md

-# RxPebble Specfication
+# Signals Specfication

 ## Semantics

 ### Language Elements
-Everything that is RxPebble can be summed up in one word: _signals_.
+Everything that is Signals can be summed up in one word: _signals_.

 #### Signals
-_Signals_ in RxPebble are push-based streams of data which can be consumed by the update_proc of a Pebble Layer.
+_Signals_ in Signals are push-based streams of data which can be consumed by the update_proc of a Pebble Layer.
 Signals all have types analogous to the Pebble C SDK types they represent.
 New signals can be declared using the __signal__ keyword.

 ```
 signal uint64_t hour_angle;